 RIM’s subscriber base climbed to 80 million at the end of last quarter, up from 78 million.
 Still, phones in those markets carry lower selling prices, making it hard to squeeze as much revenue from those customers.

-“While this is a much more positive outcome than a shrinking subscriber base, it does not mean that the company has stopped the slide in average selling price,” said Colin Gillis, an analyst at BGC Partners LP (BGCP) in New York who rates RIM a sell.
+“While this is a much more positive outcome than a shrinking subscriber base, it does not mean that the company has stopped the slide in average selling price,” said Colin Gillis, an analyst at BGC Partners LP (BGCP:US) in New York who rates RIM a sell.
 “It is too soon to tell if the company can rebound.”

 The BlackBerry 10 lineup, due in the first calendar quarter of next year, is the linchpin of RIM’s comeback plan.
 The new phones have been delayed at least a year, making it harder for the company to compete with the latest Apple and Android devices.
 At RIM’s software developer conference this week in San Jose, California, Chief Executive Officer Thorsten Heins said the debut of BB10 is “a few short months away,” without being more specific.